Making Your Own Cannabis Tincture

 Step 1: Decarboxylate.

-Decarboxylate your flower by grinding your flower, evenly spreading it on a baking sheet and covering with aluminum foil.
+Decarboxylate your flower by grinding your flower, evenly spreading it on a baking sheet, and covering it with aluminum foil.
 Set the temperature of your oven up to 230 degrees and bake for 110 minutes.

 Step 2: Combine.